Revolver (Beatles album): Studio aesthetic

 The sessions for Revolver furthered the spirit of studio experimentation that was evident on Rubber Soul.
 With the Beatles increasingly involved in the production of their music, Martin's role as producer had changed to one of a facilitator and collaborator, whereby the band now relied on him to make their ideas a reality.
 (Note: The change in the dynamic between the Beatles and Martin began in 1964.
 Speaking about his role in 1966, Martin said: "I've changed from being the gaffer to four Herberts from Liverpool to what I am now, clinging on to the last vestiges of recording power.")
 According to Robert Rodriguez, Revolver marked the first time the Beatles integrated studio technology into the "conception of the recordings they made".
 He views this approach as reflective of the group's waning interest in live performance before crowds of screaming fans, "in favor of creating soundscapes without limitation" in a studio environment.
 For the first time at EMI Studios, the company's four-track tape machines were placed in the studio's control room, alongside the producer and balance engineer, rather than in a dedicated machine room.
-The Beatles' new recording engineer on the project was nineteen-year-old Geoff Emerick, whom the critic Ian MacDonald describes as an "English audio experimentalist" in the tradition of Joe Meek.
+The Beatles' new recording engineer on the project was twenty-year-old Geoff Emerick, whom the critic Ian MacDonald describes as an "English audio experimentalist" in the tradition of Joe Meek.
 (Note: In the 1950s, Meek had pioneered many recording techniques and had experimented with close-miking, a sound-capture technique favoured by Emerick.
 Meek's preeminence was usurped by the Beatles and other British rock 'n' roll bands in 1963.)
 Emerick recalled that no preproduction or rehearsal process took place for Revolver; instead, the band used the studio to create each song from what was often just an outline of a composition.
 Speaking shortly before the start of the sessions, Lennon said that they had considered making the album a continuous flow of tracks, without gaps to differentiate between each song.
 (Note: This technique was instead used for the first time on a pop album when the Beatles released their follow-up to Revolver, Sgt.
 Pepper's Lonely Hearts Club Band.
 The critic Tim Riley nevertheless identifies the segues from "I'm Only Sleeping" to "Love You To" and "Doctor Robert" to "I Want to Tell You" as anticipating the "continuous stream of sound" achieved on Sgt.
 Pepper.)